NeedleInAJayStack/haystack/README.md

     - watchSub
     - watchUnsub
     - watchPoll
-- Add JSON/Hayson unmarshalling support
+- Add Hayson unmarshalling support
 - Add Haystack server support
-- Optimize pointer usage

 ## Contributing
 Contributions are absolutely welcome!
 To contribute, please create a branch, commit your changes, and make a pull request.